suleymanmuti/CalculiX-Examples/steady_state_dynamics/beam_harmonic_as_non_harmonic/README.md

 # Cantilever Beam Subjected to Harmonic Loading at the Tip

-Harmonic loading at the tip of the cantilever beam is applied as nonharmonic periodic loading.
+Harmonic loading at the tip of the cantilever beam is applied as nonharmonic periodic loading.<br/>
-*STEADY STATE DYNAMICS,HARMONIC=NO
+*STEADY STATE DYNAMICS, HARMONIC=NO

 ### Files
 File| Contents|